tphanir/DecisionTree/task1/README.md

 ```
 ---

-## Next Steps (Task 2)
+## Next Steps — Moving Toward Task 2

-### 1. Select the Base Criterion
-Since both **Gain Ratio** and **Chi-Square** performed best, choose one as your **base algorithm**
-for further theoretical and experimental improvement.

-Suggested direction:
-> Use **Gain Ratio** as the base — it combines information-theoretic rigor and generalization strength.
+After completing Task 1, we now have a clear understanding of how different node-splitting strategies
+affect model performance.
+Among all six criteria, **Gain Ratio** and **Chi-Square** produced the best results.

+After team discussion, we decided to **proceed with Gain Ratio** as our base method for Task 2,
+for the following reasons:
+- It builds on **information-theoretic principles** and provides a strong theoretical foundation.
+- It already corrects for **bias in Information Gain**, making it a balanced starting point.
+- It has consistent performance across categorical datasets like Car Evaluation.

 ---

-### 2. Formulate Mathematical Model
-- Develop a **mathematical enhancement** over the chosen criterion.
+### Step 1 — Define the Research Goal
+In **Task 2**, we aim to **improve the Gain Ratio** mathematically.
+We will explore how to make it more adaptive by incorporating additional statistical measures or
+data-dependent weighting.

-  Possible directions:
+Possible ideas include:
-  - Introduce a penalty or weighting factor for attribute cardinality.
-  - Blend statistical significance (like χ²) with normalized information gain.
-  - Optimize splitting using reinforcement or probabilistic weighting.

-- Prepare **3–4 pages** of derivation with theorems, lemmas, and proofs.
-  (This forms the core of Task 2 in your report.)
+- Introducing a **dynamic normalization factor** that depends on dataset entropy.
+- Combining **Gain Ratio** with **Chi-Square significance** for stronger statistical grounding.
+- Experimenting with **weighted entropy** to handle uneven attribute cardinalities.

 ---

-### 3. Implement the New Criterion
-- Add a new file, e.g.,
-  `criteria/dt_proposed.py`
-- Integrate it into the same evaluation framework (just one class addition).
-- Compare its results against the existing six criteria on the same dataset.
+### Step 2 — Develop and Derive the Mathematical Model
+We will formally derive the proposed criterion:
+- Express it as a modified Gain Ratio formulation.
+- Justify it mathematically using proofs or reasoning (3–4 pages).
+- Analyze its theoretical impact on impurity reduction and bias.

+This step will form the **core theoretical section** of our final report.

 ---

-### 4. Generate Comparison Graphs
+### Step 3 — Implement the New Criterion
+- Add a new file: `criteria/dt_proposed.py`
+- Implement the new splitting rule by extending the existing abstract base class.
+- Reuse the same `main.py` setup to evaluate it against all existing criteria.
-- Use line or bar charts to visualize accuracy, precision, recall, and F1 scores.
+- Log and compare accuracy, precision, recall, and F1-score.
-- Compare:
-  - Old vs New criterion
-  - All criteria together
-- Save graphs in `reports/output_graphs/`.

 ---

+### Step 4 — Visualize and Interpret
+- Plot results for all criteria (Accuracy, F1, etc.)
+- Visualize comparative performance between **existing vs proposed method**
+- Save plots under `reports/output_graphs/` for inclusion in the report.

+---

-### 5. Report Preparation (LaTeX)
+### Step 5 — Document and Report
-Prepare an **8-page report** in LaTeX containing:
+We will consolidate everything into a structured LaTeX report (approximately 8 pages) containing:
-1. Title & Abstract
+1. Title and Abstract
-2. Introduction & Related Work
+2. Introduction and Related Work
-3. Mathematical Formulation (Proposed Model)
+3. Mathematical Formulation of the Proposed Criterion
 4. Implementation Details
-5. Results & Discussion (with graphs and tables)
+5. Results and Discussion (with graphs and tables)
-6. Conclusion & Future Scope
+6. Conclusion and Future Scope
 7. References

-Refer to `task1/docs/` for one-page write-ups of each splitting criterion.
+The **Task 1 documentation (`docs/` folder)** will serve as the background theory for Section 2.

 ---

 ## References
 1. Quinlan, J. R. (1986). *Induction of Decision Trees (ID3)*.
 Machine Learning, 1(1), 81–106.
 2. Quinlan, J. R. (1993). *C4.5: Programs for Machine Learning*.
 Morgan Kaufmann.
-3. Breiman, L., Friedman, J. H., Olshen, R. A., & Stone, C. J. (1984). *Classification and Regression Trees (CART)*.
+3. Breiman, L., Friedman, J. H., Olshen, R. A., and Stone, C. J. (1984). *Classification and Regression Trees (CART)*.
 4. Kass, G. V. (1980). *CHAID: An Exploratory Technique for Investigating Large Quantities of Categorical Data*.
 Applied Statistics, 29(2), 119–127.
-5. Cieslak, D. A., & Chawla, N. V. (2008). *Hellinger Distance Decision Trees (HDDT)*.
+5. Cieslak, D. A., and Chawla, N. V. (2008). *Hellinger Distance Decision Trees (HDDT)*.
 ECML Proceedings.

 ---

-**Team:** 6 Members
+**Team Summary:**
+This task was completed collaboratively by a team of six members,
-Each member implemented one splitting criterion and contributed to theoretical documentation in `docs/`.
+each implementing one splitting criterion and contributing a theoretical overview in the `docs/` folder.

+**Next Milestone:**
-**Next Milestone:** Move to **Task 2 – Mathematical Model Development and Improvement of Gain Ratio C
+Proceed to **Task 2 – Enhancing the Gain Ratio Criterion** through mathematical modeling, theoretical justification, and experimental validation.